-Assignments (to be finalized with FY 2023 close-out)
+Assignments (to be finalized with FY 2024 close-out)

-- \$20,000,000 to fund capital projects contained in the FY 2024-FY 2033 Capital Improvement Program budget. - \$8,120,000 to fund the FY 2023 operating budget, if necessary - \$17,250,000 to fund the FY 2024 operating budget, if necessary - \$5,000,000 for projects and initiatives that are estimated to be approved but not yet under contract at year's end, such as City Council contingent reserve initiatives; - \$5,000,000 for future transit costs; - \$3,000,000 for City and ACPS costs resulting from extraordinary natural disasters and emergencies; - \$3,000,000 to address any soil remediation efforts required by the Landmark Mark Redevelopment project ; - \$1,000,000 for economic development incentives to grow the City's commercial tax base; and - \$1,000,000 to cover accrued leave payments for City employees who separate from the City, either through retirement or voluntary/involuntary termination.
+- \$20,000,000 to fund capital projects contained in the FY 2025-FY 2034 Capital Improvement Program budget. - \$17,464,943 to fund the FY 2024 operating budget, if necessary - \$10,669,053 to fund the FY 2025 operating budget, if necessary - \$5,000,000 for projects and initiatives that are estimated to be approved but not yet under contract at year's end, such as City Council contingent reserve initiatives; - \$5,000,000 for future transit costs; - \$3,000,000 for City and ACPS costs resulting from extraordinary natural disasters and emergencies; - \$3,000,000 to address any soil remediation efforts required by the Landmark Mark Redevelopment project ; - \$1,000,000 for economic development incentives to grow the City's commercial tax base; and - \$1,000,000 to cover accrued leave payments for City employees who separate from the City, either through retirement or voluntary/involuntary termination.

-These commitments and assignments total \$78,370,000.
+These commitments and assignments total \$81,133,996.
 Despite being designated for a particular purpose, the funds identified here are considered "spendable."
 When combined with the portion of fund balance that has not been assigned or committed by anyone for any purpose, this total amount is called "spendable" fund balance.
-Based on projected revenues in FY 2023, the uncommitted/unassigned General Fund Balance at June 30, 2023, is currently estimated to be \$114.8 million.
-Total Spendable fund balance is \$193.1 million, which is a decrease of \$11.6 million compared to FY 2022.
-This use of fund balance was anticipated as \$35.4 million of projects in both the operating and capital budgets were funded with ARPA funds the City identified to replace revenue.
-This commitment of fund balance was appropriated in December of FY 2023.
-Surpluses due to vacancy savings and revenue receipts that exceeded budgeted estimates offset the use of fund balance, and the net impact is a decrease of \$11.6 million in spendable fund balance.
-The spendable General Fund Balance estimate of \$193.1 million is 23.2 percent of estimated General Fund revenues, which is above the City Council target of 15 percent.
+Based on projected revenues in FY 2024, the uncommitted/unassigned General Fund Balance at June 30, 2024, is currently estimated to be \$129.8 million.

+The spendable General Fund balance at the end of FY 2024 is estimated to be \$210.9 million or 24.3 percent of estimated General Fund revenues.
+FY 2024 Spendable Fund Balance is decreasing by \$0.9 million compared to FY 2023.

 In November 2019, City Council updated the Debt-Related Financial Policies to eliminate the ratio related to Uncommitted/ Unassigned Fund Balance as a percent of General Fund Revenue.
 At the same time they established a 15 percent target for Spendable Fund Balance as a percentage of General Fund Revenue.
 The policies as they were adopted also eliminated a defined limit.
 The City Manager and financial staff will continue to closely monitor Fund Balance and the operating budget and consider making changes to future commitments and recommend spending restrictions in the future, if necessary, to ensure that the ratios established in the City's Financial Policies are maintained, if not exceeded.
 The bond rating agencies (Moody's and S&P) have encouraged the City, as well as other localities, to maintain even higher fund balances, as extra protection for bond holders.
 The City has not used Fund Balance to support operating expenditures since FY 2014.
-The City has been able to increase Spendable Fund Balance from \$62.7 million in FY 2014 to the estimated amount of \$193.1 million in FY 2023.
+In the past seven years, the City has been able to increase Spendable Fund Balance from \$62.7 million in FY 2014 to the estimated amount of \$210.9 million in FY 2024.